py-pdf/fpdf2/docs/Drawing.md

 pun is intended, you see, because we're going to rotate the drawing).
 Explaining the joke does make it better.

-An easy way to apply a transform to a group of points is the `path.transform_group` context manager.
-Any points added within this context will have the provided transform applied to them.
+An easy way to apply a transform to a path is through the `path.transform` property.

 ```python
 import fpdf